youngkafka/front-end-cv/README.md

 # front-end-cv
-This is my experimental CV site
+This is my experimental CV landing site